Elisabeth (musical): Synopsis

 After her other two children, including her only son Rudolf, are taken away by Sophie, Elisabeth calluses over and becomes cold and selfish.
 She flees the Austrian court and spends decades restlessly travelling all over the world, trying in vain to escape from her fear of emptiness.
 Eventually, Elisabeth makes peace with her husband and finds new meaning in her life when she helps unify Austria and Hungary, but her newfound purpose makes her neglect her psychologically delicate son even further, sending young Rudolf into deep depression and causing him to bond with Death.

 Eventually, Rudolf's own loneliness and his father's pressure cause him to snap and he embraces Death, committing suicide at Mayerling with his mistress, Mary Vetsera.
 This event completely breaks down Elisabeth and she begs Death to take her.
 However, her scorned lover now refuses to take her in.

 Another decade goes by.
 Elisabeth still wanders from place to place, dressed in permanent mourning.
-Franz Joseph visits her from time to time, begging her to return home to Vienna, firmly believing that love is the answer to all sorrows, but Elisabeth refuses, citing that sometimes love is simply not enough to cure old wounds.
+Franz Joseph visits her from time to time, begging her to return home to Vienna, firmly believing that love is the answer to all sorrows, but Elisabeth refuses, saying that sometimes love is simply not enough to cure old wounds.

-Finally, in a horrifying vision of the fall of the House of Habsburg, Franz Joseph at last meets his mysterious rival.
-He watches as Death throws Lucheni a dagger, but crushed by the weight of his imperial crest, he is powerless to save his wife.
+In a horrifying vision of the fall of the House of Habsburg, Franz Joseph at last meets his mysterious rival.
+He watches as Death tosses a dagger to Lucheni, but, crushed by the weight of his imperial crest, he is powerless to save his wife.

-On September 10, 1898, while on her way to board a ship in Geneva, Empress Elisabeth of Austria is mortally wounded, stabbed right in the heart with a crudely sharpened file.
-As she lies dying, Death comes to claim her spirit with a kiss.
-With their embrace, the show ends.
+On 10 September 1898, while on her way to board a ship in Geneva, Empress Elisabeth of Austria is mortally wounded, stabbed right in the heart with a crudely sharpened file.
+As she lies dying, Death comes to claim her spirit with a kiss and an embrace.